-We monitor the performance of our critical suppliers through TCCC's Supplier Guiding Principles compliance audits, our internal supply base assessments and the EcoVadis platform, which we introduced in 2017.
+We monitor the performance of our critical suppliers through TCCC's Supplier Guiding Principles, compliance audits, 3rd party certification against the Principles of Sustainable Agriculture, our internal supply base assessments and the EcoVadis platform.
 As a System, together with TCCC, we audit facilities of raw materials and primary packaging providers that participate in our Group tenders, leveraging third parties engaged through TCCC.
 These audits assess compliance with our Supplier Guiding Principles (SGPs), at least once every three years.
 The TCCC audit results are communicated to our Group Procurement and Group Quality, Safety and Environment teams, and corrective actions, where required, are taken in a timely manner.

-In the year to 31 December 2021, despite the continuing challenges presented by the pandemic, we concluded 86 SGP audits.
-Last year, we had findings from one supplier in Poland regarding a breach of the provision in our SGPs concerning recruitment fees.
-The supplier was re-audited in 2021 to ensure proper implementation of agreed actions, and we confirmed no further issues.
+In the year to 31 December 2022, we concluded 59 SGP audits.
+Last year, we had 13 critical findings from suppliers in Nigeria, Italy and Poland regarding a breach of employment and discrimination laws and freedom of association.
+Suppliers to be re-audited in 2023 to ensure proper implementation of agreed actions.

-Findings from all remaining audits were minor, with the majority of reported matters falling under health and safety, work hours and wages.
+Findings from all remaining audits were minor.
 All matters identified by our audit process are subject to corrective action and verification of the action taken, either by desktop re-assessment or follow up by the third-party independent audit body.

-We disclose more details regarding findings and corrective actions identified as part of SGP audits for our Suppliers under the GRI Content Index, that we make available annually on our corporate website: (specifically for Human Rights please refer to sections 407-1, 408-1, 409-1, 414-2).
+We disclose more details regarding findings and corrective actions identified as part of SGP audits for our Suppliers under the GRI Content Index, that we make available annually on our website.
+Specifically for Human Rights please refer to sections 407-1, 408-1, 409-1,414-1, 414-2).